AnuSree98/Genshin-Analytics/README.md

 ### Building the Data Warehouse (Data Engineering)

 #### Objective
-Build a data warehouse with Databricks, perform transformations using dbt; enabling analytical reporting and informed decision-making.
+Build a data warehouse with Lakehouse, perform transformations using dbt; enabling analytical reporting and informed decision-making.

 #### Specifications
 - **Data Sources**: Import data from APIs of websites dedicated to Genshin character information.